-Income tax provision (recovery) for the nine month period ended September 30, 2018 was a recovery (\$1,513) compared to (\$183) for the nine month period ended September 30, 2017.
-The income tax recovery decrease is due to the gain on sale of assets in 2017 that did not occur in 2018.
+Income tax provision (recovery) for the year ended December 31, 2018 was a recovery (\$2,475) compared to a provision of \$138 for the year ended December 31, 2017.
+The income tax recovery is due to the gain on sale of assets in 2017 that did not occur in 2018 and lower income from operations.

-Share of (Loss) from Joint Venture
+Share of Income (Loss) from Joint Venture

-The Company's share of the loss from its joint venture for the nine months ended September 30, 2018 was (\$369), compared to (\$220) for the nine months ended September 30, 2017.
-The loss primarily consists of salaries and other administrative costs, offset by a gross profit from sales of \$23 and by the Company's share of the JV's change in biological asset of \$857, as the joint venture had buds on the plant and dried bud in inventory on September 30, 2018.
-The value of the biological asset is the effective gross margin (revenues in excess of costs of goods) for the buds that existed on plant and in inventory on September 30, 2018.
+The Company's share of income from its Joint Venture for the year ended December 31, 2018 was \$2,381 compared to a loss of (\$255) for the year ended December 31, 2017.
+The income is primarily attributed to the Company's share of the Joint Venture's change in biological asset offset by salaries and other administrative costs.
+The value of the biological asset is the effective gross margin (revenues in excess of costs of goods sold) for the buds that existed on plant and in inventory on December 31, 2018.